 Do you suffer from Tendinitis of the _____ (fill in the blank)?
 Use Mother Nature to promote wellness in the areas where you are experiencing pain and sensitivity.
 And in this case Mother Nature means plant-based essential oils.

 If you are already an oil user, pull out these seven bottles and layer a few drops each on the affected area.
 It doesn't matter if it's tendinitis of the elbow, thumb or knee.

 If you don't already own a cupboard full of oils, then start using just the first one on the list.
 Build up by purchasing one more bottle per month.
 The first three on the list should do the trick.
 You will see why when you read the benefits of each oil.
 But adding the next four bottles will help if your tendinitis of the ______ is very painful and you need stronger concentrations.

 Apply a couple drops of each oil in the order shown below.
 Rub in thoroughly and layer the next oil on top.

-Lemongrass: is for healing ligaments, tendons, and cartilage.
-It helps with regenerating connective tissue, circulation, repairing ligaments, muscles, bones and tissue regeneration.
+Lemongrass: is for healing ligaments, tendons and cartilage.
+It helps with regenerating connective tissue, circulation, muscles and bones.

 *Massage Blend: is great for pain, inflammation, spasms, circulation and healing.
 Look for a brand that contains these combined essential oils: Basil, Grapefruit, Cypress, Marjoram, Lavender and Peppermint. (*Due to government regulatory requirements, this website cannot mention any one particular brand by name.)